GPS - RTK Base Station

 The RTK base station will be the stationary module providing the RTK corrections to the GPS RTK module in the rover.
 This module will be remain outside in all weather conditions, so a weatherproof case is required.

-I have been testing this 3D printed base station case for the past few months.
+I have been testing this 3D printed base station case for the past 8 months.
 It has survived rain, snow and gale force winds.
+It uses the natural shape of the 3D print to keep out water and weather and works really well.

 RTK Base Station Case Overview

 The base station board is powered by a 3.7-20V DC Power Supply.
 I used a 12V supply to power the base station.
-2 SMA extension cables link to the outside of the case where the ariel for the Radio transmitter and waterporoof GPS satelite module are connected to the case.
+2 SMA extension cables link to the outside of the case (not provided in the application board set) where the antenna for the radio transmitter and waterproof GPS satellite module (provided in the UBLOX application board set) are connected to the case.

-If you have an open garden with few obstructions then the RTK feature will work well.
-If your garden has lots pof nooks and shielded areas (e.g. by garages the you either need to consider the position of the station carefully.
+If you have an open garden with few obstructions then the RTK base station will work well in most positions.
+If your garden has lots of nooks and shielded areas (e.g. by garages) then you need to carefully consider the position of the station and test for best results.

 Setting up the Base Station